AIGA DC Designing the most accessible AIGA conference ever

-I transformed DC Design Week from an inaccessible brand into an accessible beyond compliant experience through our people and culture, not remediation.
+I transformed a local celebration of design from an inaccessible brand to an accessible beyond compliant experience through culture, accessibility operations, and design system work.

 Challenge